Creating Video Assignments

 NOTE: To ensure a problem-free experience for you and your students, please follow Bongo’s Basic System Requirements.

-Once you decide which type of video assignment you want to use in your course, you will have to create it in your Brightspace course site.
+Once you decide which type of video assignment you want to use in your course, you have to create the assignment in Brightspace.
 Detailed instructions for creating each type of assignment are available below.
 Click on the expandable menu items for step-by-step instructions.

-NOTE: A video assignment must be created in a content module in Brightspace.
-No other location (e.g. the Assignments tool) is possible.
+NOTE: A video assignment must be created within a content module.
+No other location in Brightspace (e.g. Assignments) is possible.

 Creating an Individual Project

-• Log in to Brightspace, and go to your course site.
+• In Brightspace, go to your course site.

 • In the course navbar, select Course Content.